Contact Center Specialist Jobs in USA with Visa Sponsorship

 Do Contact Center Specialist roles qualify for H-1B sponsorship?

-Only specialized contact center roles qualify for H-1B sponsorship.
+Only specialized contact center roles qualify for H-1B visa sponsorship.
 The position must require a bachelor's degree and involve technical functions like CRM system management, data analytics, process optimization, or multilingual support coordination.
 Basic customer service roles without specialized requirements don't meet H-1B specialty occupation standards.

 What degree do I need for visa sponsorship as a Contact Center Specialist?